DSC-VJTI/a-z-cloud/content/docs/X/_index.md

 11. **Transportation-as-a-Service (TaaS)**
 	Important trends of modern society are mobility and freedom of transportation at different distances.
 There are numerous apps popping up connected with transport, so a part of this industry is transforming into an -aaS model.
 The most vivid examples are:
     - Carsharing (you can rent a car at any place via a special app and drive anywhere you need, paying for the time you use a car, or for the distance you cover)
     - Uber taxi services (you order a taxi via an app, which calculates the cost of the rout in advance).
-Uber is planning to test flying taxis and self-driving planes in the near future.

 12. **Storage-as-a-Service (STaaS)**
 	Storage as a Service (STaaS) is the practice of using public cloud storage resources to store your data.
 Using STaaS is more cost efficient than building private storage infrastructure, especially when you can match data types to cloud storage offerings.